1337536723/SLAE/Assignment_6/README.md

-Another important thing I learnt in this assignment is that, GDB is one of my best friends and the .gdbinit file with the hook-stop function is one of the customization you have to care most of it.
+Another important thing I learnt in this assignment is that, GDB is one of my best friends and the .gdbinit file with the hook-stop function is one of the customization you have to care most of it.most of it.